Different by design

 Ready to make your own space?
 What do you need help with?

-If Khan Academy was Sal Khan’s big idea for transforming education in the digital realm, then Khan Lab School, opened in 2014, is that big idea brought to the physical world.
+If Khan Academy was Sal Khan’s big idea for transforming education in the digital realm, then Khan Lab School is that big idea brought to the physical world.
 It’s a place run by the innovators of today, designed for the innovators of tomorrow.

 Through its partnership with Kurani, Khan Lab School has been able to serve as a cutting-edge model for two groups: educational leaders who want to test out new ways of teaching, and the founders of startup schools who are passionate about building their first-ever campus.

-In redesigning its space for the 2017-2018 school year, Khan Lab School’s top priority was enabling experimentation.
+In creating its new high school, Khan Lab School’s top priority was enabling experimentation.

-The team wanted students and teachers alike to feel like scientists and engineers.
+The school wanted its students and teachers to feel like scientists and engineers.
 Everything needed to be visible, accessible.
 Spaces needed to be tailored to specific kinds of work, but flexible enough to adapt to changes in technology and teaching styles, as the school was set up to host a rotating roster of teachers.

 Too often, schools are built with only today’s vision or technology in mind.
 As the world evolves, those designs become obsolete, and education starts to suffer.